kauri-io/Content/IPFS 101/Installing.md

   `$ mkdir hello-ipfs`
   `$ cd hello-ipfs`

-We just created a folder and changed to its directory.
+We created a folder and changed to its directory.
 Now lets create a file inside this folder.

     `$ echo "hello world 1" > helloworld.txt`

-The text file **helloworld.txt** contains a line of text that says **"hello world 1"**.
+The text file **helloworld.txt** contains **"hello world 1"**.
 Next, add the file to IPFS.

     `$ ipfs add hellowworld.txt`